Web components

 The following parameters of the Web component are configured:

-• Enable or disable a Motion Control.
-If the neural network is disabled, then Motion Control will also be disabled.
+- Enable or disable motion control.
+If face detection is disabled, motion control will also be disabled.

-• The position of the enabled module in the validation queue (Liveness Reflection, Motion Control).
-Note that if the positions of different modules are the same, the queue will be as follows: Liveness Reflection, Motion Control (This settings will be ignored in WebRTC connection mode).
+- The position of the enabled module in the inspection queue (Liveness Reflection, Motion Control).
+Note that if the positions of different modules are the same, the inspection will be performed in the following order: first Liveness Reflection, then Motion Control.
+(The setting is ignored in WebRTC connection mode).

-• Number of attempts a user can take to complete Motion Control.
+- The number of attempts the user can take to complete Motion Control.

-• GIF-hints for Motion Control commands that will be displayed during Motion Control testing.
+- GIF prompts for Motion Control commands to be displayed during Motion Control testing.

 The following parameters of the Web component are configured: